Myriam Montemayor Cruz

-Myriam Montemayor Cruz (born February 8, 1981, Monterrey, Nuevo León, Mexico), better known mononymously as Myriam, is a Mexican recording artist, known for winning the first season of Mexican talent show La Academia.
+Myriam Montemayor Cruz (born February 8, 1981), better known mononymously as Myriam, is a Mexican recording artist known for winning the first season of Mexican talent show La Academia.

 Biography

+She is the second youngest out of her eight siblings: Marylin, Corina, Irasema, Verónica, Juan Everardo, Cristina, and Víctor Manuel.

 Myriam grew up in a home with many brothers and sisters.
 Since she was a child, she dreamed of becoming a singer.

-Her musical career began in Monterrey with musical groups such as Obsesión, Conspiración, Ébano, Liberación and Compass.
+Her musical career began in Monterrey with musical groups such as Obsesión, Conspiración, Ébano, Liberación, and Compass.

 In 2002, she was selected for the Mexican musical reality TV show La Academia.
-During this show she sang "Como la Flor", "Mudanzas", "De mi enamorate", "Él me mintió" and other songs.
-Her charm and personality, as well as her great interpretative talent, propelled her to become one of the most popular persons in the reality show.
+During this show, she sang "Como la Flor", "Mudanzas", "De mi enamorate", "Él me mintió," and other songs.
+Her charm and personality, as well as her great interpretative talent, propelled her to become one of the most popular people on the reality show.
 After 5 months on the show, she was announced the winner at the Season Finale in the Auditorio Nacional in Mexico City.

 Myriam signed to EMI Music for 5 years or 5 albums.
 A week after winning La Academia, EMI released her first album, a compilation of the themes that Myriam sang in the show.
-It sold 25 copies within two months, topping the Mexican charts and being the first ex-student from La Academia to sell 3 albums worldwide;
+It sold 25 copies within two months, topping the Mexican charts and being the first ex-student from La Academia to sell 3 albums worldwide.

 Her second album, Una Mujer, was led by the single "Sin Ti No Hay Nada".
-This album also included a song written by Soraya titled "Como Seria" which Myriam later released as a single.
+This album also included a song written by Soraya titled "Como Seria," which Myriam later released as a single.
 The album sold 69 copies.

-At this time, TV Azteca launched their first Desafio de Estrellas.
+At this time, TV Azteca launched its first Desafio de Estrellas.
 Myriam ended up winning third place, coming behind Yahir (1st place) and Nadia (2nd place).
-After the show was over, a special edition of her album was released with studio versions of several of the songs she performed on Desafio de Estrellas, along with two unreleased songs, including "Amor Secreto", which was later recorded by Paulina Rubio for her album Pau Latina; this album also reached gold status, selling mpore than 50,000 copies.
+After the show was over, a special edition of her album was released with studio versions of several of the songs she performed on Desafio de Estrellas, along with two unreleased songs, including "Amor Secreto", which was later recorded by Paulina Rubio for her album Pau Latina; this album also reached gold status, selling more than 50,000 copies.

 "Hasta El Limite" was the first single from this album, and was Myriam's most successful single.
-This album included songs written by Leonel from the duo Sin Bandera, from the Italian Tiziano Ferro, and also has a song composed by Estrella and Myriam, "Porque Soy Mujer", which was the second single.
-Months later the album reached 250,000 albums worldwide.
+This album included songs written by Leonel from the duo Sin Bandera, by the Italian Tiziano Ferro, and also has a song composed by Estrella and Myriam, "Porque Soy Mujer", which was the second single.
+Months later, the album reached 250,000 albums worldwide.

-A year later EMI released a fourth album, a mix of pop, ballads and Tex-Mex.
-The first single was "Vete de Aqui", which also was the name of the album.
-"Traicionera", "Fuego y Pasion" [Fogo & Paxiao], "Negra Pena" and "Lo Que Siento Es Amor" were also singles.
+A year later, EMI released a fourth album, a mix of pop, ballads, and Tex-Mex.
+The first single was "Vete de Aqui", which was also the name of the album.
+"Traicionera", "Fuego y Pasion" [Fogo & Paxiao], "Negra Pena," and "Lo Que Siento Es Amor" were also singles.
 The album sold 7 copies.